jae-ventures/jae-ventures.github.io/_posts/2025-05-17-charging-in-the-city.md

 layout: post
 title: Charging in the City
 date: 2025-05-17 13:30:00
 description: Why are EV charging solutions in the city important?
-What opportunities in city charging have not been explored or exanded?
+What opportunities in city charging have not been explored or expanded?
 tags: electrifying-transit, city-planning
 categories:
 ---